-- Foreign Language Requirement courses may not be used to fulfill any other General Education Requirement.
+- The fourth-semester of a Language Requirement course may not be used to fulfill any other General Education Requirement.

-- Pre-college credit, transfer credit, credit away and credit earned studying abroad may be counted toward the Foreign Language Requirement only when departments award credit using the number of a Penn course approved for the Foreign Language Requirement.
+- Transfer credit, credit away and credit earned studying abroad may be counted toward the Language Requirement only when departments award credit using the number of a Penn course approved for the Language Requirement.

-- All courses taken to satisfy the Foreign Language Requirement must be taken for a letter grade, not pass/fail.
-The final course in the competency sequence must be completed with a minimum grade of C- in order to fulfill the Foreign Language Requirement.
+- All courses taken to satisfy the Language Requirement must be taken for a letter grade, not pass/fail.

 Transfer Students and the Language Requirement

 If not yet completed, students should plan to fulfill the Language Requirement as soon as possible.
-Language department websites provide information about placement exams offered in September for students who plan to continue with a previously studied language and/or receive credit for language courses taken at their previous institution.
+Language department websites provide information about placement exams for students who plan to continue with a previously studied language and/or receive credit for language courses taken at their previous institution.

 Language Requirement Substitution

-Students who believe that they have a documented disability that precludes learning a foreign language should contact the Student Disabilities Services Office (SDS).
+Students who believe that they have a documented disability that precludes learning a language should contact the Disabilities Services Office.
 A member of their professional staff will explain the assessment procedure, which requires up-to-date neuropsychological testing.

-If a student’s disability is verified by SDS, the student should call 215.898.6341 and make an appointment to meet with Dr. Niel McDowell in the College Office to confirm approval of the substitution and to select appropriate substitution courses.
-The number of courses each student will require will depend upon the number of foreign language classes he or she has completed before applying for the substitution.
+If a student’s disability is verified by Disabilities Services, the student should make an appointment to meet with Dr. Niel McDowell in the College Office to confirm approval of the substitution and to select appropriate substitution courses.
+The number of courses each student will require will depend upon the number of language classes the student has completed before applying for the substitution.
 A full substitution will require four substitute courses.

 Substitution courses are selected as follows: The student must choose one geographical area in the world where English is not the primary language and take at least one course in cinema or literature in translation from that country or region.
 The remaining courses will focus on the culture or literature of that same geographical area.
-If the student has not taken any foreign language courses at Penn, she or he must also take one class in linguistics or anthropology of language.
+If no language course has been taken at Penn, the student must also take one class in linguistics or anthropology of language.
 All classes for the language substitution must be approved in advance by Dr. McDowell.